Docs

 Note

-In older versions of Vaadin, stylesheets were loaded using @CssImport and @Stylesheet annotations – and in very old versions using the @HtmlImport annotation.
-While @CssImport and @Stylesheet still work, they are no longer recommended as the primary way to load styles for components.
+In older versions of Vaadin, stylesheets were loaded using @CssImport and @Stylesheet annotations (and in very old versions using the @HtmlImport annotation).
+While @CssImport `and `@Stylesheet still work, they are only recommended for loading stylesheets into custom standalone components, not as the primary way to load application styles.

 Be Aware of States & Variants When Applying CSS